isomerpages/pa-corp/_our-programmes/Family Life.md

 The We Grow.We Explore Holiday programme is a series of thematic parent-child activities, specially curated to get families to foster stronger ties and connections during the holiday season.

-Follow us on the ‘PA Family Life Champion’ Facebook Page for more family programme updates, or email us at [PA_FamilyLife@pa.gov.sg](mailto: PA_FamilyLife@pa.gov.sg) for more details.
+Follow us on the [PA Family Life Champion Facebook Page](https://www.facebook.com/flc.pa.1) for more family programme updates, or email us at [PA_FamilyLife@pa.gov.sg](mailto: PA_FamilyLife@pa.gov.sg) for more details.